 Then, one day I accidentally saw the works of Etienne while browsing online and I was blown away!
 I immediately wished that I had taken the time to study gay art because I realized I had missed out on a terrific experience.

-Although Etienne worked primarily in black and white line drawings, to me, he seemed almost magical for the ways in which he knew exactly how to create surreal, exaggerated men who are so instantly appealing.
-As you can see in the detail image below, Etienne demonstrated great skill in depicting highly masculine men’s bodies.
+Some colorized the work of Etienne, who worked primarily in black and white line drawings.
+To me, he seemed almost magical for the ways in which he knew exactly how to create surreal, exaggerated men who are so instantly appealing.
+As you can see in the image below, Etienne demonstrated great skill in depicting highly masculine men’s bodies.
 He showed what he considered to be an ideal cock and balls, torso, hands, and feet, especially.
 He also knew how to create youthfully handsome and expressive faces.
 His works had a major influence upon me.

 To be honest, there is also a troubling violence, fear, and violation in many of the works of Etienne.
 No question about that.
 Fear, violence and sex have a linkage that many people probably would rather deny and never consider.
 But, the linkage is there to be found.
 Without it, Etienne could not have drawn the men and the situations that he drew.
 His efforts would have been disregarded had there been no connection whatsoever between fear, violence and sex.